Woodsandfields/ExData_Plotting1/README.md

+*The following presentation is directly adapted from the original README file of the forked repository.*

 ## Introduction

-This assignment is made for the Data Specialization track offered by Johns Hopkins University with Coursera.
+This assignment has been made for the Data Specialization track offered by Johns Hopkins University with Coursera.
 It uses data from
 the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning